rackerlabs/support-how-to/content/cloud-dns/managed-dns-faq.md

 A Hybrid customer who may or may not be using MyRackspace.com to manage Dedicated account domains, using Cloud DNS to manage Cloud account domains, or both, can also choose to participate in the Early Access phase for Managed DNS.

-**NOTE:** The Managed DNS (Early Access) service can be accessed only via a Rackspace Cloud account.
+**Note:** The Managed DNS (Early Access) service can be accessed only via a Rackspace Cloud account.
 Zones (domains) and subdomains must be unique among Rackspace Dedicated Hosting, Cloud DNS, and Managed DNS (Early Access).

 #### What is the difference between Rackspace Cloud DNS and Managed DNS (Early Access)?